Probing Saturon-like Limits in QCD Systems: Formalism

 with $L=\ln(k^2/\Lambda_\mathrm{QCD}^2)$, where $A_{0,1,2}$ and $\theta$ are fitting parameters.
 These parameters can be determined using gluon distribution data or proton structure function data \cite{Wang:2020stj,Wang:2022jwh}, in this work we use $A_0=33.3,\ A_1=-58.3,\ A_2=26.2$, and $\theta=-3.09$ \cite{Wang:2020stj}; however, as this is not the primary focus of the present study, we do not elaborate further.
 To extract the saturation scale $Q_s$, which corresponds to the transverse momentum at the saturation threshold, we directly utilize the analytical solution via the method described in Ref. \cite{Wang:2020stj}

 The associated parameters are consistent with those of the solution, and $\Lambda_\mathrm{QCD}$, representing the infrared cutoff, is taken to be 0.2 GeV.

 For the case of running coupling (rc), the details of the treatment using the homogeneous balance method can similarly be found in Ref. \cite{Cai:2023iza}.
-In this work, we adopt the saturation scale prescription (SSP), whereby the running coupling scale is identified with the saturation scale $Q_s$.
+In this work, we adopt the saturation scale prescription (SSP).
+We note that while a rigorous derivation of the running coupling in small-$x$ evolution requires a loop computation to resum vacuum polarization bubbles as established by Balitsky \cite{Balitsky:2006wa}, the SSP serves here as a phenomenological ansatz whereby the running coupling scale is identified with the saturation scale $Q_s$.
 This choice reflects the characteristic momentum of gluons in the saturated regime and offers improved performance in describing the small-$x$ proton structure function $F_2$.
 The scale-dependent running coupling constant is expressed as \cite{Cai:2023iza}